Current Course Schedule

 BCB 899: Katie Hoadley and Jeremy Wang – Bioinformatics and Computational Biology Student Seminars

 Required Course for 2nd and 3rd Year BCB Students.
-Y4+ students are required to present once per semester.
+Y4+ students are required to present once per year.

 The objective of the class is to give students in Y3+ practice at giving talks on their research to a broad audience of other quantitative students (ie, all BCB students) and to get feedback as to how they can improve.
 It gives students in Y2 practice introducing speakers.
 Student talks are generally scheduled so that more senior students speak earlier in the semester.
 Senior students who are scheduled to defend early in the same semester are given special flexibility: they may opt out of giving a seminar talk entirely, or, in consultation with BCB leadership or the instructor, may give an alternative type of presentation aimed at benefiting the student audience (eg, a retrospective on tips gleaned from their PhD, etc.).